Math is Fun

 The area of the large square is equal to the area of the tilted square and the 4 triangles.
 This can be written as:

-NOW, let us rearrange this to see if we can get the pythagoras theorem:
+NOW, let us rearrange this to see if we can get the Pythagorean theorem:

 DONE!

-Now we can see why the Pythagorean Theorem works ... and it is actually a proof of the Pythagorean Theorem.
+Now we can see why the Pythagorean theorem works ... and it is actually a proof of the theorem.

 This proof came from China over 2000 years ago!

-There are many more proofs of the Pythagorean theorem, but this one works nicely.
+There are many more proofs of the Pythagorean theorem, but this one works neatly.